-Five courses, addressing four levels, are available at this time.
-The lowest level might be used at whatever point you want to teach cursive, even at preschool level according to the publisher.
+Nine courses are available at this time.
+The lowest levels might be used at whatever point you want to teach cursive, even at the preschool level according to the publisher.
 (Classical Conversations encourages teaching cursive rather than manuscript for beginning handwriting.)
 Courses are not designated for certain grades, but there is a progression in difficulty for some of the courses that should influence your choice.
 The cursive style is Zaner-Bloser®, a popular simplified-cursive style that omits initial loops.

 All of the course books have a spiral binding.
-However, the first four books are laid out in landscape mode with the binding at the top while the American Documents course is in portrait layout with the binding on the left.
-Printing is on both sides of pages in all books, although the “landscape” books print the back of the pages in the same direction as the fronts so student need not reverse the book as the flip pages.
+However, six of the books are laid out in landscape mode with the binding at the top while three are in portrait mode with the binding on the left.
+Printing is on both sides of pages in all books, although the “landscape” books print the back of the pages in the same direction as the fronts so students need not reverse the book as the flip pages.
 However, as students turn the pages in the first four books, the binding alternates from being at the top to the bottom, so the binding might be in the way at some points.
-With the American Documents book, the binding alternates from left side to right and might pose a similar problem.
+With the books laid out in portrait mode, the binding alternates from left side to right and might pose a similar problem.
 You might choose to remove pages from the book if this is a problem.

-PresScripts Cursive Letters and Coloring: Medieval to Modern World History is suggested for ages 3 through 7, although I think it most likely you would use this course at kindergarten level unless your child has extremely good small motor coordination.
-The course teaches all of the letters of the alphabet, both upper and lower cases.
-Students write only individual letters working through the alphabet in order.
-They learn upper-case letters first and lower-case letters second.
+PreScripts Cursive Letters and Coloring: World History and PreScripts Cursive Letters and Coloring: Medieval to Modern World History are both for ages three through seven.
+I think it most likely that you would begin one of these courses at the kindergarten level unless your child has extremely good small motor coordination.
+Both courses teach all of the letters of the alphabet, both upper and lower cases.
+Students write only individual letters working through the alphabet in order, learning uppercase letters first and lowercase letters second.
 Initial instruction is done on a very large line with arrows and numbers showing how to form each letter.
-Practice lines are smaller--one inch in height.
+Practice lines are smaller—one inch in height.
 Students first trace with crayon or pencil, then practice forming their own letters.
-The first few lessons have students practice tracing circles, ovals, straight lines, angles, and squiggles to help develop pencil control.
+The first few lessons have students practice trace circles, ovals, straight lines, angles, and squiggles to help develop pencil control.
 Each lesson also includes a coloring or drawing page.
-Coloring pages are mostly simplified blackline drawings based on some of the illustrations on Classical Conversations’ Classical Acts & Facts History Cards for modern through medieval history.
-Some lessons have trace and color activities where children learn to draw simple shapes such as a boat, a flower, a worm, or a bird.
-(Some of these art lessons show up in identical form in other books.)
+Coloring pages are mostly simplified blackline drawings based on some of the illustrations on Classical Conversations’ Classical Acts & Facts History Cards.
+Some lessons have trace-and-color activities where children learn to draw simple shapes such as a boat, a flower, a worm, or a bird.
+(Some of these art lessons show up in the identical form in other books.)

-Prescripts Cursive Words and Drawing: Math Terms is the newest publication.
-Handwriting instruction and practice is very similar to that in PreScripts Cursive Words and Drawing: Scripture, but the content relates to math.
+Prescripts Cursive Words and Drawing: Math Terms is similar to PreScripts Cursive Words and Drawing: Scripture, but the content relates to math.
 Students might copy and practice writing mathematical terms and definitions while drawing exercises teach patterns, symmetry, and basic geometric forms.
 This course might be used alongside any math program and across a wide span of grade levels.
-While the publisher considers it the same level as PreScripts Cursive Words and Drawing: Scripture (i.e., for ages 5 through 10), I would probably recommend it for at least second grade and above simply because students will not be encountering all of the mathematical terms before then and maybe, even then, not for a few years.
+While the publisher considers it the same level as PreScripts Cursive Words and Drawing: Scripture (i.e., for ages five through ten), I would probably recommend it for at least second grade and above simply because students will not be encountering all of the mathematical terms before then and maybe, even then, not for a few years.

-While the Prescripts Cursive Letters and Coloring course has students color pictures, this course has students copy the drawings.
-It introduces the use of a grid to help the artist copy objects in the proper locations in reference to other objects.
-It also teaches the use of rough geometric shapes to approximate the human body in different positions as well as drawing shadows, blending, and a few other techniques.
-However, art instruction is relatively brief and sporadic since cursive practice and review of historical events are the primary goals of the course.
+While the Prescripts Cursive Letters and Coloring course has students color pictures, these courses have students copy the drawings and learn about principles such as point of view, proportion, and symmetry.
+The Medieval to Modern History book also teaches the use of rough geometric shapes to approximate the human body in different positions as well as drawing shadows, blending, and a few other techniques.
+However, art instruction is relatively brief and sporadic since cursive practice and review of historical events are the primary goals of the courses.

 “Illuminations” in the course title refers to the illuminated letters that students practice either copying or creating.